The Access to Justice Institute serves as the law school's social justice hub.

 The mission of the Center for Business Ethics is to inspire people to build business cultures that respect and support persons, relationships, communities, and ecosystems.

 CCTS is a Washington State's Needs Grant funded annually by the Office of the Superintendent of Public Instruction's (OSPI) federal resources.
 The goal of CCTS is to improve post-school outcomes for students with disabilities in the state.

 The Center for Environmental Justice and Sustainability (CEJS) will inspire and prepare a generation of leaders to meet the unprecedented ethical challenge facing humankind in the early 21st century: forging a sustainable relationship between humankind and planet Earth, and doing so in ways that foster justice within and between societies.

-CETL promotes the professional formation of all faculty through a scholarly and interdisciplinary approach to teaching, learning, and career development.
+The Center for Faculty Development promotes the professional formation of all faculty through a scholarly and interdisciplinary approach to learning and teaching, research practice, and professional development.